top of page

 Important:

-• Strong English proficiency (all instruction and support is delivered in English)
+• Strong English proficiency (all instruction and support is delivered in English).

-• Motivated to reduce catastrophic risk from AI
+• Motivated to reduce catastrophic risk from AI.

-• Strong Python programming background
+• Strong Python programming background.

 Desirable:

-• Basic understanding of deep learning concepts
+• Basic understanding of deep learning concepts.

-• Working knowledge of linear algebra, probability and statistics
+• Working knowledge of linear algebra, probability and statistics.

 What can I expect from the application process?

-You'll spend about 30-60 minutes completing an application form about your technical background and interest in AI safety.
+You'll spend about 60 - 120 minutes completing an application form about your technical background and interest in AI safety.
 Shortlisted applicants will be invited to a 15-minute interview.

-We use a commitment bond to increase engagement in the program.
+While TARA is free for Participants, we use a commitment bond to increase engagement in the program.
 Here is how it works:

 • The bond signals serious commitment - both to yourself and to your cohort.